DuckDB + Parquet vs Snowflake: A Real Cost Comparison

 - Real-time data sharing: Snowflake’s Data Sharing feature is genuinely powerful for organizations that need to share live data with partners or subsidiaries.

-- Regulatory requirements: Some industries require managed, auditable infrastructure that’s harder to achieve with self-hosted open-source tools.
+- Regulatory requirements: some industries require managed, auditable infrastructure that’s harder to achieve with self-hosted open-source tools.

-When DuckDB + Parquet Makes Sense
+When DuckDB + Parquet makes sense

 - Cost efficiency is a priority